Correcting non-independent and non-identically distributed errors with surface codes: Overview of the surface code

 \subsection{CSS surface code}

-The surface code of distance $d$ is a stabilizer quantum error correcting code of $N = d_1d_2 + (d_1-1)(d_2-1)$ qubits arranged on the edges on a rectangular lattice $L$ of $d_1\times d_2$ vertices with $d=\textrm{min}(d_1,d_2)$.
+The surface code is a stabilizer quantum error correcting code formed of qubits placed on the edges of a 2D square lattice, as shown in Fig.~\ref{fig:1}.
+Particularly, the surface code of $d_1\times d_2$ qubits arranged on lattice $L$ contains $N = d_1d_2 + (d_1-1)(d_2-1)$ qubits and has a distance $d=\textrm{min}(d_1,d_2)$.
+Since the original surface code is a CSS code, it is referred to as the CSS surface code, following the nomenclature of Ref.~\cite{arXiv:2201.07802}.
 The code space of the surface code is described by its stabilizer group $\mathcal{S}$, which is an Abelian subgroup of the $N$-qubit \emph{Pauli group} $\mathcal{P}_N$, the group generated by products of single-qubit Pauli operators together with suitable scalar factors.
 Particularly, the stabilizer group of the standard surface code is generated by two types of stabilizers, namely, \emph{star} and \emph{plaquette} operators defined as

 respectively.
 Here and in the following, $X_i$, $Y_i$ and $Z_i$ denote the respective qubit Pauli operators applied to qubit with vertex label $i\in L$.
-We will also use $X,Y,Z$ for the abstract Pauli operators when the support is not specified. $\Diamond$ and $\square$ denote cells as subsets of $L$ of four nearest-neighbor qubits and form, respectively, dual and primal sub-lattices illustrated in Fig.~\ref{fig:1}.
+We will also use $X,Y,Z$ for the abstract Pauli operators when the support is not specified. $\Diamond$ and $\square$ denote cells as subsets of $L$ of four nearest-neighbor qubits and form, respectively, primal and dual sub-lattices illustrated in Fig.~\ref{fig:1}.
 Operators on the logical qubit are defined as chains of single-qubit Pauli operators connecting opposite edges of the lattice and commuting with all stabilizers.
 Measuring stabilizers hence does not reveal information about the state of the logical qubit.
-With the above definition~\eqref{eq:CSS_stabilizers}, a logical $\lx$~($\lz$) operator corresponds to any chain of single-qubit $X$~($Z$) operators connecting left and right~(top and bottom) edges of the lattice in Fig.~\ref{fig:1}.
+With the above definition~\eqref{eq:CSS_stabilizers}, a logical $\lx$~($\lz$) operator corresponds to any chain of single-qubit $X$~($Z$) operators connecting top and bottom~(left and right) edges of the lattice in Fig.~\ref{fig:1}.
 Basis state vectors of the logical qubit are then defined in a standard way,

 and, by construction, obey